ali-kiyani/SafeTech/README.md

 <img src="./readme_assets/web/1.jpeg" alt="Your image title" width="200"/>

 3) Now you are in Dashboard.
 All the requests will be shown here.<br/>
-"Pending" will have all the requests waiting for approval (After approval the camera search using AI will start).<br/>
+"Pending" will have all the requests waiting for approval (After approval the camera search, using AI, will start).<br/>
+(It can take sometime for processing due to AI Algorithms running)<br/>
 <img src="./readme_assets/web/2.png" alt="Your image title" width="200"/>

-4) For demo purpose you can see old requests that are already processed and report generated.
-(It can take sometime for processing due to AI Algorithms running)<br/>
+4) For demo purpose click on "Reports" to see reports of previous requests that have been solved.
-   Click on Reports<br/>
    <img src="./readme_assets/web/6.png" alt="Your image title" width="200"/>

-5) Click on View on Map to see the outcome of the request. <br/>
+5) Click on View on Map to see the outcome of the "request". <br/>
    <img src="./readme_assets/web/3.png" alt="Your image title" width="600"/>

 6) The red markings show where the person was detected.
 (Since the cameras would be in whole Pakistan we can use map so we can see exact trace)<br/>